 The Surf Infusion from Bumble & Bumble is definitely a better and softer version in my opinion.
 I enjoyed this one a lot more than the original.
 It has a very fine mist that covers a lot.
 The nozzle hasn’t gotten clogged, but instead, it has had the ability to collect oil and become slippery.
 But you know what, I rather deal with some excess oil dripping through than a clogged and useless nozzle!
 But it’s quite disappointing that there’s even a problem with the nozzle on both versions!

 The hair does look a bit shinier and healthy thanks to the added oils in the formula.
 Still, the hair does get this gritty and dry feeling.
 This makes it easy for my hair to get tangled and it gets less easy to brush through.
-To combat some of that dryness, I’d recommend using it together with something conditioning, as the invisible oil primer.
+To combat some of that dryness, I’d recommend using it together with something conditioning, such as the invisible oil primer.
 And speaking of the primer, the Surf Infusion gets used up almost as quickly.
 My last complaint with this product is that it tends to make the floor slippery after use!

 I wouldn’t mind getting the travel size again.
 However, after this, I’ve just come to the conclusion that salt sprays aren’t my thing.
-The honest truth is that this wasn’t something I would reach that much for during summer.
+The honest truth is that this wasn’t something I would reach that much during summer.
 But when I did, I enjoyed the texture for a day or two before I felt the need for washing.
 I still feel like salt sprays dirty-fy your hair faster and it would be something I’d reach for the day before washing.
 The only problem is that the hair would just look even dirtier.
 So as much as I wanted to use this last, it’s definitely more of a first-day styling product.

 But if you do like salt sprays but would like a softer and shinier look, this is a great option that also delivers UV protection!

+I really enjoyed this set of products and felt it was perfectly curated to give you easily achievable summer hair.
+All of the products can be paired together or used separately.
 The price and value are worth it if you like to try things out or just stock up on travel sizes of your favorite products.
-As I got my kit I got the urge to buy me another one.
+As I got my kit I got the urge to buy myself another one.
 But I’m saving myself to try one of this year’s Getaway sets as well as having an eye on their holiday sets.
 I love that B&B offers a large majority of their bestsellers in travel sizes.
 So if you only liked one of the products in the set, but not sure you like it enough to buy the full size yet, you can just go for another mini size.

 Also, none of these products have been overly fragranced, which is a huge plus for me!
 The scent of the Oil Primer smells like coconuts and the Don’t Blow It styling cream has a fresh “ocean breeze”-smell to it.
 The Salt Spray smells like the original, quite soapy-men’s-fragranced.
 Not really my liking and think they should really change that.

-Anyway, I definitely recommend picking up one of their sets if you’re interested in the brand!
+I recommend picking up one of their sets if you’re interested in the brand!
 You’ll find them at Sephora, Ulta, Bumble & Bumble’s official website.
 In Sweden/Europe: ASOS and Lookfantastic are offering the latest B&B travel sets.